OnroerendErfgoed/atramhasis/paper/paper.md

 in this way as a quick SKOS editor.

 Since we already had mutiple thesauri, a single instance of Atramhasis can host multiple conceptschemes (\autoref{fig:conceptschemes}).
-Creating a conceptscheme is somewhat more involved than creating a concept or collection.
+Creating a conceptscheme requires somewhat more work than creating a concept or collection.
 Generally it is best left to system admins and IT-experts who can also setup a URI generation scheme and [handler](https://https://github.com/OnroerendErfgoed/urihandler), decide on some special configuration settings and know how the conceptscheme will be used in other